k5cents/predelect/README.md

 # Data

 The 24 hour history of each of these markets is scraped every day at noon EST.

-Data is not hosted on GitHub but will be made availabe upon request.
+Historical data is not hosted on GitHub but will be made availabe upon request.